XLSForm/xlsform.github.io/_sections/home-english.md

 <br>
 There are a series of options to indicate which .csv rows to include in the choice list using the **search() expression**, see this [post](http://opendatakit.org/help/form-design/data-preloading/) for additional information on these search() expressions.

 ## Cascading selects

 A lot of forms start out by asking the location of the  respondent, with each location selection specifying what the subsequent location choices will be (e.g., state  >> district >> village).
 Instead of adding a **select_one** field for each location option, you can use cascade select.
 In order to use cascade selects, you will need to create a **choice_filter** column in your survey worksheet and add the location attribute columns in your choices worksheet.
 Check out an example XLSForm [here](https://docs.google.com/spreadsheet/ccc?key=0AjZ4hMHTat-YdFVpOWVBVWREUGdNVWZKbUl2akhfWkE&usp=sharing).

 ## External selects

-If a form has selects with a large number of choices (e.g., hundreds or thousands), that form can slow down form loading and navigation in clients like ODK Collect.
-The best workaround to this issue is to use external selects.
+If a form has selects with a large number of choices (e.g., hundreds or thousands), that form can slow down form loading and navigation if [Multiple Choice from File](#multiple-choice-from-file) is used.
+The best workaround to this issue is to use external selects in those data collection applications (such as ODK Collect) that support it.

 Enabling external selects is straightforward.
  - Instead of **select_one** for the prompt type, use **select_one_external**.